 Tame Problem: Designing a Traffic Light System

-What Is the Goal of the Design Thinking Process?
+What Is the Goal of the Design Thinking Methodology?

 The aim of Design Thinking is to unravel intricate challenges through the lens of human experience.
-This approach champions ingenuity, forward-thinking, and a steadfast focus on the end-user, guiding you towards solutions that are intrinsically appealing to the user; financially sustainable for the business; feasible with current technology.
+This approach champions ingenuity, forward-thinking, and a steadfast focus on the end-user, guiding you towards solutions that are intrinsically appealing to the user; financially sustainable for the business; and crucial for business success in a competitive environment.

 At the heart of Design Thinking lies a profound empathy for your users, prioritizing their needs, desires, and experiences above all.
 The initial phase is all about immersing yourself in their world, gaining deep insights into their lives.